-We've worked with Westminster City Council, Baker Street Quarter Partnership and Portman Estates on proposals to introduce two-way traffic on these routes.
+We've worked with Westminster City Council, Baker Street Quarter Partnership and The Portman Estate to introduce two-way traffic on these routes.

 The project will reduce the dominance of traffic along Baker Street and Gloucester Place, making it safer and easier to access.